isomerpages/moe-mtls-v2/pages/The Wonders of Learning MTL on SLS.md

  <h4 id="C1" style="padding-top:12px;margin:0px;color:#fa0;font-family:Lato,sans-serif;">Profile</h4>

 <p style="margin:0px;font-family: Lato,sans-serif;text-align: justify">
-The MTLB EdTech Working Group (ETWG) is a team of curriculum officers in the Mother Tongue Languages Branch (MTLB).
-ETWG develops curriculum-aligned digital resources to support teachers and students in the learning of Mother Tongue Languages (MTL).
-The team also stays abreast with emerging technology and leverages tech tools/AI to customise and create meaningful learning experiences that cater to diverse learning needs.
+The Mother Tongue Languages Branch (MTLB) EdTech Working Group (ETWG) is a team of curriculum officers that develop curriculum-aligned digital resources to support teachers and students in the learning of Mother Tongue Languages (MTL).
+The team also stays abreast of emerging technology and leverages tech tools such as AI to create and customise meaningful learning experiences that cater to diverse learning needs.
 </p><br><br>

 <h4 id="C2" style="padding-top:12px;margin:0px;color:#fa0;font-family:Lato,sans-serif;">Synopsis</h4>
 <p style="margin:0px;font-family: Lato,sans-serif;text-align: justify;">
 “Mum, I want to log in to SLS!”
-“Dad, look at what I accomplished in SLS!”
+“Dad, look at what I did in SLS!”
-You might have heard your child mention the above and seen him/her engaging in learning on laptops/tablets. <br>
+You might have heard your child mention the SLS and seen her/him engaging in SLS learning on a laptop or tablet.
-<br>SLS, or Student Learning Space, is one of MOE’s key initiatives to transform the learning experiences of students, to engage them in self-directed and collaborative learning, and to help them experience greater joy in learning.
-In this session, parents will have a hands-on experience to explore the exciting resources and tools on SLS, and be better equipped to support and extend their child’s learning of MTL.</p>
+SLS, or Student Learning Space, is one of MOE’s key initiatives to transform the learning experiences of students, by engaging them in self-directed and collaborative learning experiences that makes learning joyful.
+In this session, parents will have hands-on experience in exploring the exciting resources and tools on SLS, so that they may be better equipped to support and extend their child’s learning of MTL.</p>